What love tells me

 Speaking

 A workshop on the power of graph databases to takle connected data, where other database engines fall short.
 Using Neo4j, we learn how to create a data model for graph databases, how to use the Cypher query language to extract data, and how to leverage the power of graphs to run involved queries on very large datasets - the same queries that we could not execute on old-school 'relational' databases.
-First held at Jfokus 2023, and then in various universities.
+First held at Jfokus 2023, and then in universities and other conferences.

 A 2-weeks workshop for high-school students, hosted at Stockholm University.
 From war stories in ancient Rome, to the formalization of symmetric encryption and the breakthrough of asymmetric schemes, landing on hard problems, zero knowledge proofs and the importance of privacy.
 It was the first time in many years that students reported positive feedback on math topics.